WRITE ANYWAY

 A workshop with Janelle Hanchett

-And if that doesn’t work, learn to write even though you’re terrified what people think.
+And if that doesn’t work, learn to write even though you’re terrified of what people think.
 That’s what I do, and I can tell you about it.
-I can also tell you about criticism, trolls, and backward internet logic (intimately related to not giving a shit, I assure you).
+I can also tell you about using your voice, writing the truth as you see it, valid criticism and that which should be immediately ignored, trolls, and backward internet logic (intimately related to not giving a shit, I assure you).

-I can’t tell you about gimmicks or tricks or really even much about advertising or business, but I can tell you what I’ve learned, and in doing so, help you abandon some of the nonsense that’s blocking you in your writing, or making it boring, or leaving you feeling unsatisfied, or causing stress and anxiety and angst because the bastards just won’t leave you alone and what if your mother reads this?
+I cannot tell you about gimmicks or tricks or how to “overcome fear” as if it’s a single enemy to be fought — once brandished, disappearing forever — but I can tell you what I’ve learned about fear, how to not use it as an editor.
+In doing so, perhaps together we can learn to abandon some of the nonsense that’s blocking you in your writing, or making it boring, or leaving you feeling unsatisfied, or causing stress and anxiety and angst because the bastards just won’t leave you alone and what if your mother reads this?

-The story (how it is that I can teach you this)
+The story (how it is that I can teach this)

 dontcareworkshop